Glossary of Dental Health Terms

 mouth guard: a device that is inserted into the mouth and worn over the teeth to protect them against impact or injury.

 muscle relaxant: a type of medication often prescribed to reduce muscle contractions, thus relieving pain.

 nerve: tissue that conveys sensation, temperature, and position information to the brain.

 nerve (root) canal: dental pulp; the internal chamber of a tooth where the nerves and blood vessels pass.

-night guard: a removable acrylic appliance that fits over the upper and lower teeth used to prevent wear and temporomandibular damage caused by grinding or gnashing of the teeth during sleep.
+night guard: a removable appliance that fits over the upper or lower teeth used to prevent wear and temporomandibular damage caused by grinding or gnashing of the teeth during sleep.

 nitrous oxide: a gas (also called laughing gas) used to reduce patient anxiety.